 Eligibility.
 Awards may be granted under the 2013 Plan to any person who is an employee, officer, director, consultant, advisor or other individual service provider of the Company or any subsidiary, or any person who is determined by the Compensation Committee to be a prospective employee, officer, director, consultant, advisor or other individual service provider of the Company or any subsidiary.
-During 2020, approximately 21 officers and employees, 8 directors, and 50 consultants and advisors were eligible to participate in the 2013 Plan.
+During 2021, approximately 34 officers and employees, 6 directors, and 50 consultants and advisors were eligible to participate in the 2013 Plan.

 Shares Subject to the 2013 Plan.
-As of September 17, 2021, the aggregate number of shares of common stock available for issuance in connection with awards granted under the 2013 Plan is 36,952,460 shares, subject to customary adjustments for stock splits, stock dividends or similar transactions (the "Initial Limit").
+As of September 22, 2022, the aggregate number of shares of common stock available for issuance in connection with awards granted under the 2013 Plan is 45,603,238 shares, subject to customary adjustments for stock splits, stock dividends or similar transactions (the "Initial Limit").
 Incentive Stock Options may be granted under the 2013 Plan with respect to all of those shares.
 The number of shares of common stock available for issuance under the 2013 Plan will automatically increase on January 1st of each year for a period of ten years, commencing on January 1, 2015, in an amount equal to four percent (4%) of the total number of shares of common stock outstanding on December 31st of the preceding calendar year (the "Annual Increase").
-Notwithstanding the foregoing, the Board of Directors may act prior to the first day of any calendar year, to provide that there shall be no increase in the share reserve for such calendar year or that the Annual Increase in the share reserve for such calendar year shall be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence.
-The number of shares of common stock which may be issued in respect of Incentive Stock Options is equal to the Current Limit, and will be increased on each January 1, by the Annual Increase for such calendar year.
+Notwithstanding the foregoing, the Board of Directors may act prior to the first day of any calendar year, to provide that there shall be no increase in the share reserve for such calendar year or that the Annual Increase in the share reserve for such calendar year shall be a lesser number of shares of common stock which may be issued in respect of Incentive Stock Options is equal to the Current Limit, and will be increased on each January 1, by the Annual Increase for such calendar year.